sairaawan/movie-api/README.md

 - spring.datasource.url=jdbc:mysql://localhost:3306/MovieAPI
 - spring.datasource.username=root
 - spring.jpa.hibernate.ddl-auto=update

 5. Run the spring boot application
 If you download /clone repo elsewhere ,change the path update accordingly
 - cd Documents/Movie API
 - mvn clean install
 - java -jar target/api-movies-data-0.0.1
-this runs at port 8080and hence all  endpoints can be accessed starting from http://localhost:8080
+this runs at port 8080 and hence all  endpoints can be accessed starting from http://localhost:8080

 6. Create database objects (if you want some prerecorded  values in local database) In the root application directory (Movie API),SQL script file(db.script)is present for populating database with some records
 - Run the script using psql client
 - cd Documents/Movie API
 - psql -U MySql --file project_db.sql

+### Deployment
+- The project is depoyed as Docker image on AWS Elastic beanstalk.
+Visit http://api.movi3.me.uk/ to view the AP
+- To view the Endpoints visit  http://api.movi3.me.uk/swagger-ui/index.html